particle-iot/docs/src/content/workshops/mesh-101-workshop/mesh-button-led.md

 10. Upload this code to the device connected to the distance sensor.

-Now, every time a distance measurement is broadcasted by the sensor device, the display is updated, hooray!!!
+Now, every time a distance measurement is broadcast by the sensor device, the display is updated, hooray!!!

 This concludes the workshop